-What to wear for Autumn Hunting
+What to Wear for Autumn Hunting

-Breeches or jodhpurs need to be buff, light brown or yellow but not white.
-Either full seat or knee patch breeches are acceptable.
-In addition to the usual run of the mill breeches, nowadays you can get fabulous soft shell hunting breeches that are water proof and windproof.
-These are a god send for cold and/or wet days.
-Take a look at the ones from Hy if you're after an affordable pair.
-Gel, or rather silicone, is the very latest technology to be used on breeches and Dublin have combined this with one of their best selling breeches to bring you the Dublin Performance Cool-It Gel Riding Tights.
+Breeches or jodhpurs need to be buff, light brown or yellow, but not white.
+Both full seat and knee patch breeches are acceptable.
+In addition to the usual run-of-the-mill breeches, nowadays you can get fabulous Softshell hunting breeches that are water-resistant and windproof.
+These are a godsend for cold and/or wet days.
+Take a look at the HyPerformance Arctic Softshell Silicone Full Seat Breeches if you're after something comfortable and warm.
+Gel, or rather silicone, is the very latest technology to be used on breeches to help secure you in the saddle.
+LeMieux utilise this with their best-selling Drytex Waterproof Silicone Full Seat Breeches, which are also fleece-lined for extra warmth.
 If you're a serial hunter who wants breeches specifically designed and made for hunting, you need Equetech's Hybrid Foxhunter Breeches.

 If you really feel the cold, you can add an extra layer of warmth with a pair of thermal leggings.
 The LeMieux Thermal Leggings on the left (below) are great value, come in light grey so they won't show through your breeches, and have a seam-free design, which means chaffing won't be a problem.
 Alternatively, if chilblains are your main problem, the Equetech Thermal Stirrup Underbreeches on the right will be more suitable - they have an internal fleece panel on each thigh that protects this area from getting chilblains.